microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec.md

 # Description

-This spec introduces a new XAML language feature that allows the initialization of collection-type properties (including read-only properties) using Xaml attribute syntax.
-We will also be updating the Grid APIs to make sure that this syntax works properly specifically for Grid's use cases.
+We've introduced a new XAML language feature that allows the initialization of collection-type properties (including read-only properties) using Xaml attribute syntax.
+We've also updated the Grid APIs to make sure that this syntax works properly in particular for Grid's use cases.

-Today a Grid initialization in Xaml markup looks like this, with a lot of XML tags:
+Grid initialization in Xaml markup has always required a lot of XML:

 ```xml
 <Grid>